- Differentiate between the roles of the upper and lower respiratory tracts.

 Enhance students' involvement in science by immersing them in interactive learning scenarios.
 Create simulations for experiments, provide hands-on training in laboratory techniques, and convey theoretical concepts through captivating visual experiences to improve their overall long-term learning outcomes.

-Have you ever been curious about the nature of simple sugars?
-Uncover the structure of basic carbohydrates and learn how to detect the presence of these sugars in food samples.
+Have you ever been curious about the nature of fats?
+Explore lipid structures and learn how to test for the presence of lipids in various food samples.

 imaginX seamlessly integrates with leading LMS (Learning Management Systems), enabling educators to track student performance and allowing students to maintain their work records.
 It is compatible with popular platforms such as Canvas, Blackboard, Moodle, Google Classroom, Schoology, Sakai, Brightspace/D2L, and can also be used independently of an LMS.